uwe-app/website/site/docs/installation/index.md

 {{import "header"}}

-How to install the platform tools and manage multiple installed versions.
+Learn how to install the platform tools, upgrade to newer versions and use a specific release version for your projects.

 {{menu "installation-idx"}}